 - a.
-All service, loading and trash storage areas viewable from a public right of way or from an adjacent residential area shall be screened by one or a combination of masonry, a wood screen, or evergreen plantings to reduce their visual impact. - b.
+All service, loading, trash, and recycling storage areas viewable from a public right of way or from an adjacent residential area shall be screened by one or a combination of masonry, a wood screen, or evergreen plantings to reduce their visual impact. - b.
 Loading and service areas shall not face any residential area unless no other location is feasible.
-Loading areas shall be screened by one or a combination of masonry, a wood screen, or evergreen plantings to reduce their visual impact.